-Potential New Sites The Department of Energy determines eligibility of new sites for FUSRAP and refers eligible sites to the Corps of Engineers for further evaluation.
-As funding becomes available, the Corps of Engineers performs a preliminary assessment, and potentially a site inspection, as well as a preliminary legal analysis of government responsibility at the referred sites.
-Based on the results of these studies, the Corps of Engineers may designate a site into the program for further investigation and potential action.
+Washington, DC 20314 441 G Street NW Attn: Public Attairs Ottice Headquarters, U.S. Army Corps of Engineers 8011 ΒΝΙΓΔΙΛΘ 8180NG ot Engineers US_Army Corps BUILDING STRONG® may designate a site into the program for further investigation and potential action.
 Sites may also be added to the program through legislative action.
 The DOE has identified the Staten Island Warehouse Dock in Staten Island, New York, and the Wolff-Alport Chemical Corporation site in New York City as eligible for FUSRAP designation.
 The Corps of Engineers is currently considering whether to include them in the program.
-If any of these properties are designated FUSRAP sites, they will be addressed when funding becomes available in the national program.
-The Formerly Utilized Sites Remedial Action Program Update, EP 360-1-36, is published by the U.S. Army Corps of Engineers in accordance with U.S. House of Representatives Report 107-112, dated June 26, 2001, to accompany the Energy and Water Development Appropriations Act 2002, Public Law 107-66.
-For more information, please email eugene.a.pawlik@usace.army.mil or call 202-761-7690.
-All Photos: U.S. Army Corps of Engineers Cover photos: Top - Remedial excavation at a community park in Lodi, New Jersey.
-The stormwater pipe was removed in sections to gain access to the underlying contaminated soil.
-Middle - Sediment sampling at Niagara Falls Storage Site.
-Bottom - A radiation safety technician performing final status survey at a commercial property in Maywood, New Jersey.
+If any of these properties are designated The DOE determines eligibility of new sites for FUSRAP and refers eligible sites to the Corps of Engineers for further evaluation.
+As funding becomes available, the Corps of Engineers performs a preliminary assessment, and potentially a site inspection, as well as a preliminary legal analysis of government responsibility at the referred sites.
+Based on the results of these studies, the Corps of Engineers FUSRAP sites, they will be addressed when funding The Formerly Utilized Sites Remedial Action Program Update, EP 360-1-36, is published by the U.S. Army Corps of Engineers in accordance with U.S. House of Representatives Report 107-112, dated June 26, 2001, to accompany the Energy and Water Development Appropriations Act 2002, Public Law 107-66.
+For more information, please email eugene.a.pawlik Cover top photo: Excavation of contaminated soils below the foundation Cover bottom photo: Field Engineer and health physicist coordination during a gamma walkover survey at the commercial warehouse property